 You can use a checklist for everything, purely because everyone tends to forget things.

-They ensure you get your daily, weekly and monthly tasks completed on time, keep track of tasks and deadlines, while ensuring it done correctly this is why is a Checklist important.
-With all steps documented you can make sure steps aren’t missed in any process as they are the guide to guarantee it is completed perfectly every time.
+They ensure you get your daily, weekly and monthly tasks completed on time and keep track of tasks and deadlines while ensuring it is done correctly this is why is a Checklist important.
+With all steps documented, you can ensure steps aren’t missed in any process, as they are the guide to guarantee it is completed perfectly every time.

 You can use a checklist in the following situations:

 Does the running of your business include several repetitive tasks?
-If there’s no guidance or procedure in place it’s possible for some of the steps in the process to get forgotten.
+If there’s no guidance or procedure in place, some of the steps in the process can get forgotten.
 It could be because a person is distracted or they’ve simply forgotten.
-When something gets forgotten it’s much harder to recover than if they’d completed the task right in the first place.
-A checklist can reduce this type of mistake.
-There are a number of other advantages for your business.
+When something gets forgotten, it’s much harder to recover than if they’d completed the task right in the first place.
+A checklist or checklist software can reduce this type of mistake.
+There are several other advantages for your business.

 Checklists provide detail for every step in a process, thereby keeping things organised.
-Can be used a visual reminder, a way of prioritising tasks and schedule everything that needs to be done so deadlines are not missed.
+Can be used as a visual reminder, a way of prioritising tasks and scheduling everything that needs to be done so deadlines are not missed.

-Simple and easy to use and very effective in ensuring you complete all the steps.
+Simple, easy to use, and very effective in completing all the steps.

 Check off the items as you do them to see progress and identify items missed or falling behind on.